RetoSchneider/KagiChikakuLite/README.md

 # KagiChikakuLite
-Nice and simple password saver desktop-app created with Electron and Node.js
+Nice and simple password manager desktop-app created with Electron and Node.js